KammaData/database-scaffold/README.md

 # database-scaffold

-There are many PHP scaffolding wrapper libraries; this one is [ours](https://www.kammadata.com/).
+There are many PHP database scaffolding wrapper libraries; this one is [ours](https://www.kammadata.com/).

 `database-scaffold` is a set of PHP libraries which wrap MySQL and PostgreSQL [PDO objects](https://www.php.net/manual/en/book.pdo.php), handling the DSN formatting and connections.